tjdragon/AnythingAI/README.md

 - [Dosu](https://dosu.dev/): Dosu lets engineers focus on value-add work by answering questions, triaging issues, and maintaining documentation for them.
 - [Lindy](https://www.lindy.ai/): Build AI agents in minutes to automate workflows, save time, and grow your business.
 - [11x](https://www.11x.ai/): For Sales, RevOps, and Go-to-Market Teams.
+- [Transparently](https://www.transparently.ai/): The world’s first AI solution for early detection of accounting manipulation and fraud

 ### Agent Hosting and serving
 Agent hosting and serving refers to the infrastructure and processes involved in deploying and managing AI agents, making them accessible to users or applications.